burrt/compsci-docs/_v1/cs-notes.md

 ### Func

-Another form is the `Func<T, TResult> Delegate`, you can have up to 16 input types e.g. `Func<T1,T2,T3,T4,T5,T6,T7,T8,T9,T10,T11,T12,T13,T14,T15,T16,TResult>` and an example usuage of this with lambda expression:
+Another form is the `Func<T, TResult> Delegate`, you can have up to 16 input types e.g. `Func<T1,T2,T3,T4,T5,T6,T7,T8,T9,T10,T11,T12,T13,T14,T15,T16,TResult>` and an example usage of this with lambda expression:

 ```cs
 // Declare a Func variable and assign a lambda expression to the variable.